Tinkerforge/doc/en/source/Tutorials/Tutorial_Authentication/Tutorial.rst

  }

 It's easy to insert a single additional line in your program and use authentication.
 But this does not work with auto-reconnect.

-As explained in the tutorial about the :ref:`rugged approach <tutorial_rugged_approach>` your code should follow a basic structure using the connected and enumerate callback to be more resilient to outages.
+As explained in the tutorial about the :ref:`rugged approach
+<tutorial_rugged_approach>` your code should follow a basic structure using
+the connected and enumerate callback in combination with auto-reconnect to be more resilient to outages.

 With Callbacks
 ^^^^^^^^^^^^^^